MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Related Work

 E-Commerce product summarization aims to generate text summaries that provide customers with the most valuable information about the product, increasing their desire to purchase the product.

 Traditional works only take the long textual descriptions of the products as input.
 For example, Yuan et al.~\cite{YuanLXWHZ20} propose to use a dual-copy mechanism to generate faithful product summaries, which can selectively copy tokens from both product descriptions and attributes.
 EPCCG~\cite{0002Z0XLW22} utilizes Transformer~\cite{VaswaniSPUJGKP17} to summarize controllable product copywriting from product title, attributes, and OCR text in different aspects.
-KOBE~\cite{ChenLZYZ019} considers a variety of important factors during text generation, including product aspects, user categories, and knowledge base.
-Instead of product summaries, MM-GAN~\cite{ZhangZLWPGY19}, which adopts a reinforcement learning process, aims to generate product titles that are even much shorter.

-Despite their promising performance, early methods do not incorporate the products' visual signal in the text generation.
+Despite their promising performance, earlier methods do not incorporate the products' visual signal in the text generation.
 The visual modality can help customers discriminate essential product characteristics and thus improve the quality of the generated summaries.

 Recently, a few works resort to multi-modal product summarization which considers multi-modal information.
-For example, Li et al.~\cite{LiYXWHZ20} introduce a multi-modal pointer-generator network to generate an aspect-aware textual summary for Chinese e-commerce products by integrating textual and visual product information.
-V2P~\cite{SongJLZCN22} firstly adapts the generative pre-trained language model BART~\cite{LewisLGGMLSZ20} to the product summarization task.
-It unifies the heterogeneous multi-modal data in the same embedding space by converting the vision modality into semantic attribute prompts.
+For example, MMPG~\cite{LiYXWHZ20} introduce a multi-modal pointer-generator network to generate an aspect-aware textual summary for Chinese e-commerce products by integrating textual and visual product information.

+V2P~\cite{SongJLZCN22} unifies the heterogeneous multi-modal data in the same embedding space by converting the vision modality into semantic attribute prompts.

-\subsection{Multi-modal Self-supervised Learning}
+\subsection{Multi-Modal Self-Supervised Learning}